Chinese armour: Yuan dynasty (1271–1368)

 According to Meng Hong, the reason for the Mongols' success was that they possessed more iron than previous steppe peoples.
+However this may have only been relative to earlier tribes.
+According to Su Ding (1237), the Mongols only gained access to blacksmiths who could make armour and arrows for them in 1209 when the Uyghurs submitted.
+By the time they were in conflict with the Jin dynasty, they were apparently better armoured than previous nomad invaders.

 Both Chinese and European sources concur that Mongols wore substantial armour capable of stopping arrows.
 A Song source notes that one way to pierce heavily clad Mongol warriors was to use small arrows capable of entering the eye slits of their helmet.
 According to Thomas the Archdeacon, Mongol arrows were capable of penetrating all known types of armour at the time, but their own leather armour could withstand the arrows of their enemies.
 However he also mentions that the Mongols feared crossbows.
+Giovanni da Pian del Carpine recommended European knights wear two layers of chain mail armour because one layer was incapable of stopping Mongol arrows.
+Not all the Mongols wore heavy armour.
+According to The History of Kart'li, the Mongol invasion of Georgia in 1221 was only equipped lightly with bow and arrows.

 Giovanni da Pian del Carpine describing Mongol lamellar armour:

 Late imperial armour

 Ming dynasty (1368–1644)

-As the development of military industry saw rapid growth during the Ming dynasty as well as the need for greater defence especially around the northern borders.

 Although armour never lost all meaning during the Ming dynasty, it became less and less important as the power of firearms became apparent.
 It was already acknowledged by the early Ming artillery officer Jiao Yu that guns "were found to behave like flying dragons, able to penetrate layers of armor."
 Fully armoured soldiers could and were killed by guns.
 The Ming Marshall Cai was one such victim.
 An account from the enemy side states, "Our troops used fire tubes to shoot and fell him, and the great army quickly lifted him and carried him back to his fortifications."
 It is possible that Chinese armour had some success in blocking musket balls later on during the Ming dynasty.
 A composite shield made of several layers of material known as the Duo Qian Fang Pai (Lead-catching defence shield) was specifically designed to stop bullets.
 According to the Japanese, during the Battle of Jiksan, the Chinese wore armour and used shields that were at least partially bulletproof.
 Frederick Coyett later described Ming lamellar armour as providing complete protection from "small arms", although this is sometimes mistranslated as "rifle bullets".

 According to the Jixiao Xinshu, written in 1584, rattan shields were preferable to wooden shields in the south because they were lighter and easier to use in muddy and rainy conditions and on the sloped pathways of farming fields.
 Rattan shields were sometimes paired with javelins, which were used to distract the enemy.
 The writer considered the rattan shields ineffective against guns.

 Rocket handlers often wore heavy armour for extra protection so that they could fire at close range.